mhle510/lisfR/README.md

 **R tools for working with large-scale hydrological modeling output and processing satellite datasets.**

-`lisfR` provides a collection of utility functions for reading, writing, and processing NetCDF outputs from land surface models (such as LIS and FLDAS) and satellite-derived datasets (including CHIRPS, MODIS, IMERG, and SWOT).
+`lisfR` provides a collection of utility functions for reading, writing, and processing NetCDF outputs from land surface models (such as Land Information System Framework) and satellite-derived datasets (including CHIRPS, MODIS, IMERG, and SWOT).
 It includes tools to:

 - Convert NetCDF files into georeferenced raster stacks (`nc_to_raster`)
 - Export raster stacks back into NetCDF format (`raster_to_nc`)